MonsurFuad/Fruit-Classifier/README.md

 ## 📱 Future Enhancements

-- Add more fruit categories (e.g., Mango, Grapes)
+- Add more fruit categories
 - Collect and train on real-world images with diverse lighting and occlusion
 - Optimize the model for mobile deployment using TensorFlow Lite
 - Add object detection to identify multiple fruits in one image